DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

      - ✴️Factor Analysis of Information Risk (FAIR)
      - ✴️Threat Agent Risk Assessment (TARA) [1.11](#1.11) Understand and apply threat modeling concepts and methodologies (OSG-9 Chpt 1)
-- **Threat Modeling**: security process where potential threats are identified, categorized, and analyzed; can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
+- ❄️**Threat Modeling**: security process where potential threats are identified, categorized, and analyzed; can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
   - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
     - 🔥Proactive Approach: This is a proactive approach to threat modeling, which is also known as the ❄️defensive approach.
 Defensive approach to threat modeling takes place during the early stages of development; the method is based on predicting threats and designing in specific defenses during the coding and crafting process
   - Security solutions are more cost effective in this phase than later; this concept should be considered a proactive approach to threat management.
 During the early stages of systems development, the team considers the vulnerabilities, threats, and risks of their solution and integrates protections against unwanted outcomes.